evan-tan/image_data/README.md

 Run the bash script `local_setup.sh`, please ensure that you have the [darknet](https://github.com/AlexeyAB/darknet) repository in the parent folder where you clone this repository!

 ## TODO
-- Use host data using Google Drive folder and download from CLI
 - Add enable `data_prep.py` for validation and test sets